Like every year, we would have loved to present you with a huge line-up of traditional Swiss Christmas markets.

 Nov 24 - Dec 24 in Lausanne

 The Festival Lumières is Switzerland's festival of lights.
-While walking through the old time, you will encounter eight different buildings and monuments that are illuminated.
+While walking through the old town, you will encounter eight different buildings and monuments that are illuminated starting at 6:30 PM.
 Each illumination was conceived by a local artist or students.

 Nov 25 - Dec 12 in Russikon

 A merry-go-round, poinsettia decorations and fire pits to bake your own bread: the Weihnachts-Zirkus-Zauber at Unicum in Russikon seems like loads of fun.
 Daily from 2 PM to 6 PM, you get to enter a circus themed Christmas spectacular inside the greenhouses of this nursery.

 Our favorite Swiss cookie bakery is spreading Christmas cheers as part of the Kambly Christmas Village.
 Apart from the local handicrafts on sale, you can bake your own biscuits or make a chocolate Santa with the help of a master confectioner.
 The village is open Wednesday to Friday from noon to 6 PM, as well as Saturday and Sunday from noon to 5 PM.